zdenekzahor/02-discussion-forum/README.md

 - Add search field at the top to filter posts by their title
 - Enable post to be edited
+- Enable tags to be removed from post

 ## Useful resources: